 The number of octets in a block, specified in ASCII.
 Valid values range between "8" and "65464" octets, inclusive.
-This is a NULL-terminated field.
+The blocksize refers to the number of data octets; it does not include the four octets of TFTP header.

 For example: